 About the nicest thing one can say about winters in Maine is that you don’t need to travel too far south to find warmer weather.
 Spring, though, is somewhat more fickle.
 There can be glorious warm weather from late April to late June, or there could be cold black rain running just short of Independence Day.

-The fact is that we five seasons in Maine: spring (such that it is), summer, fall, early winter, and late winter (sometimes referred to as tundra season).
+The fact is that we have five seasons in Maine: spring (such that it is), summer, fall, early winter, and late winter (sometimes referred to as tundra season).
 So to say that spring captures the imagination really means that you need to have a vivid one to recognize the early-year “shoulder” season.

 In short, it doesn’t pay to look at weather — or a calendar — to see if spring has arrived.
 All this makes forecasting spring something of dark art, but the careful observer will make note of the following signs: